sass/dart-sass-language-server/docs/contributing/development-environment.md

 ## Development environment

 The Sass language server, like the Sass compiler, is written in [Dart](https://dart.dev/).
 The language extension for Visual Studio Code is written in [TypeScript](https://www.typescriptlang.org/).
+Tests for the extension are written in JavaScript.

 If you have a background writing JavaScript or TypeScript, [Learning Dart as a JavaScript developer](https://dart.dev/resources/coming-from/js-to-dart) is a great place to start.